DSutyak/CUSail/README.md

 -Simulators: This folder contains two kinds of MATLAB simulators made for testing the algorithm

--Short Term Navigation Algorithm: This folder contains code in C that evwntually populates the
+-Short Term Navigation Algorithm: This folder contains code in C that eventually populates the
 				  function, nShort() in the Arduino Code

--Arduino Navigation Code: This folder contains code that is uploaded to the microcontroler, and i
+-Arduino Navigation Code: This folder contains code that is uploaded to the microcontroler, and is
                           the culmination of the sensor code and the navigation algorithm